UAE Business Travel Guide

 Visa Requirements

 There is no visa requirement for citizens from the UK, some European countries, Canada, USA and selected other countries for short term visits, other nationalities should check with their nearest UAE embassy.
-Visa requirements are subject to change with changes in requirements and rules for further information please see: UAE Visa Requirements
+Visa requirements are subject to change with changes in requirements and rules for further information please see: UAE Embassy UK

 Business Customs and Etiquette